roloran/RDCP-Specs/rdcp_v04_overview.md

 Current prototype implementations use Schnorr signatures with *sig* = 65 bytes because of their "small" size.

-For `RDCP Messages` that integrate a cryptographic signature, it is created using a SHA-512 hash of the s`tatic RDCP Header fields`, i.e., `Origin`, `Sequence Number`, `Destination`, `Message Type`, and `Payload Length`, as well as the `RDCP Payload` excluding the signature itself.
+For `RDCP Messages` that integrate a cryptographic signature, it is created using a SHA-256 hash of the `static RDCP Header fields`, i.e., `Origin`, `Sequence Number`, `Destination`, `Message Type`, and `Payload Length`, as well as the `RDCP Payload` excluding the signature itself.
 Other `RDCP Header` fields are not used for the hash calculation as they will change during the `propagation cycle`.

-For `CRYPTOGRAPHIC SIGNATURE` messages accompanying `OFFICIAL ANNOUNCEMENT` messages, the signature is created for a SHA-512 hash of the `RDCP Header` fields `Origin`, `Destination`, and `Message Type` as well as the `Subtype`, the `Reference Number`, the `Lifetime`, and the `More Fragments` field of the first fragment along with the concatenated `Contents` of all fragments (after their Unishox2-compression).
+For `CRYPTOGRAPHIC SIGNATURE` messages accompanying `OFFICIAL ANNOUNCEMENT` messages, the signature is created for a SHA-256 hash of the `RDCP Header` fields `Origin`, `Destination`, and `Message Type` as well as the `Subtype`, the `Reference Number`, the `Lifetime`, and the `More Fragments` field of the first fragment along with the concatenated `Contents` of all fragments (after their Unishox2-compression).

 For `CITIZEN REPORTs`, a shared secret 256-bit key specific for each non-`HQ` device (which is also stored on all `HQ` devices) is used for AES-256-GCM authenticated encryption using the static `RDCP Header` fields (see above) and the original `RDCP Payload` as cleartext, replacing the `RDCP Payload` with the resulting ciphertext.
 Note that the overall `RDCP Payload` size maximum must not be exceeded, limiting to 11 16-byte blocks.